Sure Signs You May Have Dementia, According to the CDC

 What to Do If You Fear You Have Dementia

-Contact a medical professional if you’re in need of help.
-“A healthcare provider can perform tests on attention, memory, problem solving and other cognitive abilities to see if there is cause for concern,” says the CDC.
-“A physical exam, blood tests, and brain scans like a CT or MRI can help determine an underlying cause.”
-So see your doctor, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.
+Contact a medical professional if you're in need of help.
+"A healthcare provider can perform tests on attention, memory, problem solving and other cognitive abilities to see if there is cause for concern," says the CDC.
+"A physical exam, blood tests, and brain scans like a CT or MRI can help determine an underlying cause."
+So see your doctor, and to protect your life and the lives of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise